Marvin Gray: Criminal career

 A few days later, Gray reached Denver, and was identified by acquaintances and soon rearrested.
 Traces of blood and a bloody screwdriver were found inside the van.
 Gray was interrogated but gave no explanation about the further fate of William Purdue.
 Despite the fact that the investigators suspected that Gray had killed his second accomplice, Purdue's body was never found.

 Gray escaped again and was once again arrested on August 11, 1982.
 He reappeared in Denver, where he met a girl named Joleen Sue Gardner on September 1.
-After refusing to have sex with him, Gray stabbed her 14 times, killing her.
+After she refused to have sex with him, Gray stabbed her 14 times, killing her.
 Gray was arrested and convicted in 1984 and sentenced to 16 years imprisonment.

 In 1986 he was first charged with raping a cellmate, but the investigation was soon terminated due to lack of evidence that the act was violent.
 Gray got off with an administrative penalty and was transferred to a prison with more stringent conditions of detention.
 He was released on parole on January 18, 1991.

 His freedom was extremely limited – he was obliged to find a job, had a probation officer appointed to him, and was prohibited from leaving the State of Colorado and living near places where children or adolescents congregated.
 Two days after his release, Gray got on a bus and left for Paducah, Kentucky to visit his relatives, thereby violating the conditions for early release.
 Having appeared in the city, Marvin sought out his family members, but they, fearing his temper and reputation and a warning by police to be vigilant, forced Marvin to get on a bus a few days later and return to Colorado.

 He did several odd jobs until 1992, when he again was arrested for burglary.
-Given the severity of the crime he committed in 1984 and the violation of the conditions of his parole, the court, based on judicial directives in effect at the time in the state of Colorado, Marvin Gray was given life imprisonment.
+Given the severity of the crime he committed in 1984 and the violation of the conditions of his parole, the court, based on judicial directives in effect at the time in the state of Colorado, Marvin Gray was given life imprisonment as a habitual offender.
 From this point on he was never released again.